robertmuth/Cwerg/Docs/ast.md

 Fields:
-* params [LIST]: function parameters
+* params [LIST]: function parameters and/or comments
 * result [NODE]: return type

 ### TypePtr
 Pointer type (mutable/non-mutable)

 Fields:
 * mut [FLAG]: is mutable
 * type [NODE]: type expression

 ### TypeSlice
-A view of an array with compile time unknown dimentions
+A view/slice of an array with compile time unknown dimentions

     Internally, this is tuple of `start` and `length` (mutable/non-mutable)